-This annual report consists of three parts: Management's Discussion and Analysis (this section), the Basic Financial Statements, and Required Supplementary Information.
+This annual report consists of four parts: Management's Discussion and Analysis (this section), the Basic Financial Statements, Required Supplementary Information, and Supplementary Information.
 The Basic Financial Statements include two kinds of statements that present different views of the District:

-- The first two statements, the Statement of Net Position, and the Statement of Activities, are district-wide financial statements that provide both short-term and long-term information about the District's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the district-wide statements. - Governmental funds statements tell how basic services such as regular and special education were financed in the short term as well as what remains for future spending.
+- The first two statements, the Statement of Net Position, and the Statement of Activities, are district-wide financial statements that provide both short-term and long-term information about the District's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the district-wide statements. - Governmental funds statements tell how basic services such as regular and special education were financed in the short term as well as what remains for future spending. - Proprietary funds statements are used to report business-type activities in the district-wide financial statements.

-The Basic Financial Statements also include Notes to Financial Statements that explain the information in the Basic Financial Statements and provide more detailed data; Required Supplementary Information includes pension and OPEB information schedules.
+The Basic Financial Statements also include Notes to Financial Statements that explain the information in the Basic Financial Statements and provide more detailed data; Required Supplementary Information includes pension and OPEB information schedules; Other Supplementary Information follows and includes combining and individual fund statements and schedules.